From the moment you step into Strasbourg, you’ll feel it.

 Get great views at the Barrage Vauban

 As you walk to the heart of Grande Île, you’ll come across the Barrage Vauban, a bridge built in the 17th century that also acted as a weir (a barrier that alters the water flow), and a form of defense.
 This defensive measure was actually used in 1870 during the Franco-Prussian war – the river Ill’s water level was raised and completely flooded the northern part, making it impassable to the enemies.

 Now, it serves as a viewing deck where you can see how the channels converge.

 Walk around Petite France

 Continue walking around Petite France.
 You’ll see remnants of the historic quarter’s past when it served as home to the city’s tanners, millers, and fishermen.

 Cross the Ponts Couverts, admire the half-timbered houses and buildings, and snap your pictures along the flower-decked bridges.

 Not to ruin the romantic mood, though, but here’s a fun little fact about the name “Petite France.”
 It was called such because, in the 16th century, the district housed a hospital where people suffering syphilis – then called Franzosenkrankheit or “French disease” by the Germans, as they believed French troops were the ones responsible for spreading it – were treated.
 Thus, the name stuck.

 If you’re up for some brunch, check out the La Corde a Linge, a café and restaurant by the canal serving great Alsatian and French dishes, with an excellent selection of wines.
-We especially loved the beef tartare and the spätzle.
+We especially loved their spätzle and desserts.

 Continue your walk to the Krutenau district